-Men who are victims of domestic abuse may be reluctant to seek help, but have equal rights to use the law and get help as homeless if they need to leave their home because of violence or abuse.
+Men who are victims of domestic abuse and violence have equal rights to use the law and to get help as homeless.

 Legal rights of men experiencing violence and abuse

-Advice on this website about your legal rights if you experience domestic violence applies equally to men and women.
-For example, if you are a man who has experienced domestic abuse:
+Advice about legal rights if you experience domestic violence applies equally to men and women.

-- you have the right to apply to the council as homeless if you have had to leave your home
+- have the right to apply to the council as homeless if you have to leave your home

-- you can take legal action against the perpetrator (for example by applying for an occupation order or an injunction).
+- can take legal action against the abuser such as applying for an occupation order or an injunction

 Emergency housing for men